megamaz/NoodleExtensions-python/README.md

+# IF YOU ARE LOOKING TO MAKE A NOODLE EXTENSIONS LEVEL
+please whatever you do DO NOT USE THIS.
+This is *bad*.
+A few more notes before you leave though;
+- This requires that you have some python experience.
+- This is bad.
+- If you have python experience, I heavily suggest you use [this](https://github.com/megamaz/python-noodleExtensions-demojs) instead.
+It is a copy of the demo.js in python, which is much better than this.
+- If you'd rather use this, I have a few other things to say:
+  - dont
+  - If you *really* wanna use this, then I assume you have python experience.
+Enough to understand how the script works.
+  - Since it's absolute trash, I will not be giving out any more support.
+  - I will be finishing the [Wiki](https://github.com/megamaz/Python-Noodle-Extensions-Editor/wiki).
+However, if something does not make sense, do not count on me to help you with it.
+  - Good luck.
 # Python Noodle Extensions Editor (PNEE)
-Current Version: 2.0.3\
+Current Version: 2.1.0\
 Check your installed version by doing `pip show NoodleExtensions`.
-If you are not on 2.0.3, do `pip install --ugprade NoodleExtensions`.<br/>
+If you are not on 2.1.0, do `pip install --ugprade NoodleExtensions`.<br/>
 <br/>

 ![PNEE](./assets/PNEE.png)